nguyenducnhaty/Learn_ML_in_6_Months/C and C++/1. Introduction to Programming in C/1. Programming Fundamentals/README.md

 <img src="../1.
 Programming Fundamentals/images/algorithm_steps.png">

 The above figure shows how you should approach designing your algorithm.
-We will spend the next few sections discussing each of these steps in detail.
-However, note that "translate to code" comes only after you have an algorithm that you have tested by hand—giving you some confidence that your plan is solid before you build on it.
+Note that "translate to code" comes only after you have an algorithm that you have tested by hand—giving you some confidence that your plan is solid before you build on it.

 <h2>The First Four Steps</h2>

 <h3>Step 1: Work an Example Yourself</h3>

 The first step in trying to design an algorithm is to work at least one instance of the problem—picking specific values for each parameter—yourself (by hand).
 Often this step will involve drawing a diagram of the problem at hand, in order to work it precisely.
-The more precisely you can perform this problem (including the more precisely you can draw a diagram of the situation if applicable), the easier the remainder of our steps will be.
+The more precisely you can perform this problem (including the more precisely you can draw a diagram of the situation if applicable), the easier the remainder of the steps will be.

-For example, let's say if you want to check if a number is prime, your first step would be to pick a number and figure out if it is prime.
-Just saying "ok, I know 7 is prime," is not of much use—you just used a fact you know and did not actually work out the problem.
-For a problem such as this one, which has a "yes or no" answer, we probably want to work at least one example that comes up with a "yes" answer, and one that comes up with a "no" answer.

 If you get stuck at this step, it typically means one of two things.
-The first case is that the problem is _ill-specified_—it is not clear what you are supposed to do.
+The first case is that the problem is _ill-specified_-it is not clear what you are supposed to do.
 In such a situation, you must resolve how the problem should be solved before proceeding.
-In the case of a classroom setting, this resolution may require asking your professor or TA for more details.
-In an industrial setting, asking your technical lead or customer may be required.
-If you are solving a problem of your own creation, you may need to think harder about what the right answers should be and refine your definition of the problem.

 The second case where Step 1 is difficult is when you lack _domain knowledge_—the knowledge of the particular field or discipline the problem deals with.
-In our primality example, if you did not remember the definition of a prime number, that would be an example of lacking domain knowledge—the problem domain is mathematics, and you are lacking in math knowledge.
 No amount of programming expertise nor effort ("working harder") will overcome this lack of domain knowledge.
-Instead, you must consult a source of domain expertise—a math textbook, website, or expert.
+Instead, you must consult a source of domain expertise.
 Once you have the correct domain knowledge, you can proceed with solving your instance of the problem.
-Note that domain knowledge may come from domains other than math.
-It can come from any field, as programming is useful for processing any sort of information.

 <h3>Step 2: Write Down What You Just Did</h3>